KeirLoire/topwar-chat-spy/README.md

   - `[discord_webhooks]`
     - `main`
       - This is where the webhook URL of a Discord channel is stored.
 You can find more info [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
-    - You could add more if you want and use any names you want as long as it is compliant with INI format.
+    - You could add more if you want and use any names as long as it is compliant with INI format.
   - `[topwar]`
     - `websocket`
       - The chat websocket.
 Technically, works for any worlds, you don't need to change this.